caraml-dev/turing/docs/README.md

 * Feature enrichment of incoming requests through [Feast](https://github.com/feast-dev/feast) (planned) and arbitrary pre-processors.

 * Dynamic ensembling of models for each treatment.
-This could be selecting one of the models' response, a custom ensembling of responses from two or more models or any other arbitrary post-processing.
+This could be selecting one of the models' response, custom ensembling of responses from two or more models or any other arbitrary post-processing.

 * Reliable and safe fallbacks in case of timeouts.